wp-plugins/before-after-compare-bar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This Plugin allows you to create different comparison or before/after blocks that you can either use for doctors to show before and after effects of a surgery or you may want to show an upcoming match between two teams or two individuals.
+This Plugin allows you to create different comparison or before/after blocks that you can either use for doctors to show before and after effects.

 == Description ==
 This Plugin allows you to create different comparison or before/after blocks that you can either use for doctors to show before and after effects of a surgery or you may want to show an upcoming match between two teams or two individuals.